-The Site hours of operation are from 8:30 AM to 5:00 PM Tuesday to Saturday, and 12:00 PM to 5:00 PM on Sunday.
-The Site is closed on statutory holidays from Thanksgiving weekend to Easter weekend, and closes at 3:30 pm on Christmas Eve and New Year's Eve.
+The Site hours of operation are from 9:00 AM to 5:00 PM Tuesday to Sunday.
+The Site is closed on statutory holidays from Thanksgiving weekend to Easter weekend and closes at 3:30 pm on Christmas Eve and New Year's Eve.